These are the Top Super Bowl Snacks in the Country, Ranked

 Super Snacks

 Is there anything more American than Super Bowl Sunday and game day eats?
-More than four in five people will tune into the big game this year, and nearly three in four will be making snacks to enjoy while watching, according to a new survey from the site Bid on Equipment.
+More than 4 in 5 people tune into the big game, and nearly 3 in 4 make snacks to enjoy while watching, according to a 2023 survey from the site Bid on Equipment.
 Additionally, 70 percent of Americans go for appetizers over entrees on Super Bowl Sunday.
 So what snacks are game day winners?
 The survey analyzed more than 9,000 Google search terms to find out who is eating what and where.
 You may be surprised by what's most popular.

 Related: Finger Foods for Game Day With the Family